sagemath/trac_to_gh/Issue 4267.md

 # Issue 4267: Make javascript packages spkgs instead of part of the extcode repository

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4267

 Original creator: jason